Magic in Mexico, in a Yucatan State of Mind

 An added bonus was the nearby Choco-story– a chocolate museum.
 Chocolate was important to the Mayans who used it as currency and to barter.
 It was their god of fertility.
-They still believed that it’s good for the heart and feeds the soul.
-The museum had Cacao trees, in-depth history of chocolate, artifacts and a demonstration of roasting, grinding and then tasting unsweetened hot chocolate.
+They still believed that it was good for the heart and feeds the soul.
+The museum had Cacao trees, in-depth history of chocolate, artifacts, and a demonstration of roasting, grinding, and then tasting unsweetened hot chocolate.
 It was up to us to add chili, honey, cinnamon or vanilla.
 Yum!

-It’s a town made to walk although the sun is strong.
-Another option to explore is by horse-drawn carriages.
+It’s a town made to walk in although the sun is strong.
+Another option to explore is horse-drawn carriages.
 I chose to walk.
-I found the old stone staircase that led me up to the unrestored Kinich Kak Mo Pyramid that was built and dedicated to the Mayan God of Sun.
+I found the old stone staircase that led me up to the unrestored Kinich Kak Mo Pyramid which was built and dedicated to the Mayan God of the Sun.

 Steamy in the Summer